yuan1z/PACT/README.md

 * https://www.open-mpi.org/

 It's recommended to use Linux and macOS to run PACT.
-To enable sequential and parallel thermal simulation with PACT on Windows, users have to user __Cygwin__ to build the __Xyce 6.12__ and __OpenMPI 3.1.4__ and run PACT using __Cygwin__ terminal. __Cygwin__ download link:
+To enable sequential and parallel thermal simulation with PACT on Windows, users have to use __Cygwin__ to build the __Xyce 6.12__ and __OpenMPI 3.1.4__ and run PACT using __Cygwin__ terminal. __Cygwin__ download link:

 * https://www.cygwin.com/

 If __Xyce 6.12__ and __OpenMPI 3.1.4__ have already been installed in your Linux server, then you can simply load the following dependencies to load Xyce and OpenMPI.
 ```
-module load python3/3.6.5
-module load gcc/5.5.0
-module load fftw/3.3.8
-module load netcdf/4.6.1
-module load blis/0.6.0
-module load openmpi/3.1.4
-module load xyce/6.12
+module load python3/3.6.5 gcc/5.5.0 fftw/3.3.8 netcdf/4.6.1 blis/0.6.0 openmpi/3.1.4 xyce/6.12

 ```